How Are Brands Embracing Metaverse Marketing?

-Experiences in the Metaverse provide us with the option to play, work, interact, and purchase.
+Experiences in the metaverse provide us with the option to play, work, interact, and purchase.
 For brands imagining how to operate in this new field or even recognising where to begin can be intimidating.
-The Metaverse is primarily a shift in viewpoint from a cognitive and behavioural perspective.
+The metaverse is primarily a shift in viewpoint from a cognitive and behavioural perspective.
 The advantage resides in enhancing the digital experiences with virtual features such as navigation, graphics, spatial sound, and touch simulations.

 Decentraland is a user-owned 3D virtual world where players can develop virtual structures ranging from amusement parks to galleries.
 The Metaverse represents a potentially significant opportunity for marketers, but only if brands prioritise people and their experiences above all else.

 Brands can shape the Metaverse to their advantage

-Customers are becoming accustomed to the reality of buying and socialising virtually, not just through social media but also the use of virtual worlds, AR filters, video games, immersive interactive, and real-time content.
-Combined with the reality that the human attention span is 8 seconds, brands have to rethink how they connect with their customers and sell their products.
+Customers are becoming accustomed to the reality of buying and socialising virtually, not just through social media but also through the use of virtual worlds, AR filters, video games, immersive experiences, and real-time content.
+Combined with the reality that the human attention span is 8 seconds, brands have to rethink how they connect with their customers and sell their products

-Most brands will have to forgo their traditional marketing strategies and practices to succeed effectively in the Metaverse.
-Consumers in the Metaverse will want immersive experiences, and brand partnerships will need to do more than just sponsoring.
+Most brands will have to forgo their traditional marketing strategies and practices to succeed effectively in the metaverse.
+Consumers in the metaverse will want immersive experiences, and brand partnerships will need to do more than just sponsoring.
 Brands will need to have a significant real-time live presence to offer the customer something of value in an honest, non-invasive way.

-five instances of brands embracing the Metaverse
+8 instances of brands using Metaverse Marketing

-The Metaverse will play an essential role in effective brand campaigns.
+The Metaverse marketing will play an essential role in effective brand campaigns.
 With the creation of an immersive ecosystem, businesses will have new opportunities to increase brand recognition and engage with their (future) customers by providing a one-of-a-kind experience.

 Gucci held a metaverse experience of Gucci Garden on Roblox in May 2021 to mark its 100th anniversary.
 It was a two-week art exhibition to increase brand recognition among Gucci's young clients.
 Like its real-life counterpart, the Gucci Garden in Roblox featured a variety of themed rooms that paid homage to the brand's campaigns.

 The temporary experience was created to garner attention in a limited time and build on Gucci's 2020 launch of virtual merchandise on Roblox.
 The Garden featured a store where guests could buy unique, limited-edition avatar products inspired by the exhibits on display in Florence and iconic pieces from Gucci's classical collections.